shapediver/ShapeDiverWebGiIntegration/README.md

 Material definitions can be created by visiting the [iJewel3d playground](https://playground.ijewel3d.com/).
 You can load a test model there and edit the materials (or assign new ones).
 Once you are content, you can export the material as a JSON by clicking on `Download pmat` (or `Download dmat` for gem stones) on the right side of the UI while the object is selected.
 Then you can copy that material definition either into the Grasshopper file that is used, or in the static material definition.
 If you store the material definition with the same name that the material of the geometry has, the new material definition will be assigned.

+For the diamond material, the geometry can be optimized to allow for proper caching.
+You can read more about that [here](https://webgi.xyz/docs/industries/jewellery/index.html), but here are some of the major points:
+- Use meshes with the same geometry instance in the model so that similar diamonds are grouped.
+- If the material name is the same, the same cacheKey will be created.
+Like that, the resources are shared.

 ## Setup

 First, install the dependencies: